 What is your job role and what does that involve?

 Assistant Editor.
-As an assistant editor my job is really varied.
-Typically my day involves syncing rushes, organising them for the editor.
+As an assistant editor is really varied.
+Typically a day involves syncing rushes, organising them for the editor.
 Sourcing sound effects and music.
 Uploading the dailies to be reviewed.
 Co-ordinating with the post production house to ensure they have everything they need for the online edit/sound mix.

 Other jobs that I can end up doing frequently include assembling scenes for the editor, so they don’t start from scratch.
 Cutting trailers as well as previously/next times.
 Cutting additional content for online extras etc.